jcMcr1/daily-assistant/daily-briefing.md

 ## Data Sources And How To Use Them
 You receive already-fetched data snapshots for each source.
 Your job is to decide:
-a) which items are actually actionable for Janine now, and
+a) which items are actually actionable for [full name] now, and
 b) how to present them compactly in the HTML, respecting state.

 ### 1. Slack